 Different shape of nanoparticle on the other hand are analysed in Figure 6 and Figure 7 with sphere, blade and cylinder shape of nanoparticles were induced into the system.
 From Figure 6, by inducing copper as the nanoparticles, sphere shape of nanoparticle achieved the higest velocity profile while blade shape of nanoparticle holds lowest velocity profile.
 On the other hand, the blade shape of nanoparticles has thicker boundary layer thickness compared with other shape of nanoparticles.
 Figure 7 on the other hand present the physical quantities analysis with different shape of nanoparticles induced.
-As for the skin friction coefficient, sphere shape of nanoparticle has the lowest skin friction coefficient while blade shape of nanoparticle has the highest skin friction coefficient.
-On the other hand, cylinder shape has the highest Nusselt number while blade shape of nanoparticles as shown in Table 5.
+As for the skin friction coefficient, sphere shape of nanoparticle has the lowest skin friction coefficient while blade has the highest skin friction coefficient.
+On the other hand, cylinder shape has the highest Nusselt number while blade shape of nanoparticle has the lowest Nusselt number.
+The analysis on shape factor of nanoparticles was also conducted with different types of nanoparticles as shown in Table 5.
 The behaviour on different shape of nanoparticles was found to be the same regardless type of nanoparticles.